- Is it Safe to Eat Cauliflower During Pregnancy?

 This is a question in the minds of many pregnant women.
 During pregnancy, the decision of whether or not to eat a certain food must be made considering its nutritional value, cost, availability as well as the risks of its consumption.

 Being a cruciferous vegetable (belonging to the cabbage family) and high in sulphur compounds, the cauliflower can cause the development of gas in many people.
 Many pregnant women are prone to digestive ailments during pregnancy.
 Some of them are also prone to mistaking gas cramps or colic pains for signs of problems in the pregnancy.
 This is one of the reasons that the cauliflower is on many people’s list of ‘those that should not be eaten’ while pregnant.
+Even women with thyroid should not eat while pregnant.

-What are the benefits of cauliflower?
+What Are the Benefits of Cauliflower?

 Since the cauliflower is rich in many crucial nutrients, there are many benefits of consuming it during pregnancy.
 Here are some cauliflower nutrition facts: